MelmothTheWanderer/Color-Game/README.md

 The buttons of the game needed to stand out above all, and so I opted to keep the color scheme quite simple.
 The navigation bar is a subtle off-white color, to differntiate it from the body of the page, which is quite simply white.

-Where the only colors come from the game buttons, which are a variation of the colors of the rainbow.
+The colours come from the game buttons, which are a variation of the colors of the rainbow.
 These stand out nicely against the white background, especially with the little bit of a black border.

 !["Button colour palette"](./assets/images/ColorPalette.png)